lzwjava/blog-source/original/2025-01-16-computer-organization-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Computer Organization"
+title: Computer Organization
-audio: true
 ---

 1. Definition: Computer Organization refers to the operational structure and implementation of computer systems, focusing on how hardware components interact to execute instructions.